-Document Scope and Audience
+1.1 Document Scope and Audience

 This document explains use of plug-ins provided for proxying requests to third party administration servers.
-This document is intended mainly for system administrators who manage the WebLogic Server® application platform and its various subsystems.
+This document is intended mainly for system administrators who manage the Oracle WebLogic Server application platform and its various subsystems.

-Guide to this Document
+1.2 Guide to this Document

+This chapter introduces the organization of this guide.
+The guide is organized as follows:
-- This chapter, "Introduction and Roadmap," introduces the organization of this guide. - Chapter 2, "Understanding Using Web Server Plug-Ins With WebLogic Server," describes the plug-ins available for use with WebLogic Server. - Chapter 3, "Installing and Configuring the Apache HTTP Server Plug-In," explains how to install and configure the WebLogic Server Apache plug-in.

-- Chapter 4, "Installing and Configuring the Microsoft IIS Plug-In," explains how to install and configure the WebLogic Server plug-in for the Microsoft Internet Information Server. - Chapter 5, "Installing and Configuring the Netscape Enterprise Server Plug-In," explains how to install and configure the Netscape Enterprise Server proxy plug-in. - Chapter 6, "Proxying Requests to Another Web Server," describes the use of WebLogic Server as a proxy, forwarding HTTP requests to other Web servers. - Chapter 7, "Parameters for Web Server Plug-Ins," discusses the parameters for Web server plug-ins.
+- Chapter 2, "Using Web Server Plug-Ins with Oracle WebLogic Server" describes the plug-ins provided by Oracle for use with WebLogic Server. - Chapter 3, "Installing and Configuring the Apache HTTP Server Plug-In" describes how to install and configure the Apache HTTP Server plug-in. - Chapter 4, "Installing and Configuring the Microsoft IIS Plug-In" describes how to install and configure the Microsoft Internet Information Server plug-in. - Chapter 5, "Installing and Configuring the Sun Java System Web Server Plug-In" describes how to install and configure the Sun Java System Web Server proxy plug-in. - Chapter 6, "Proxying Requests to Another Web Server" describes how to proxy HTTP requests to another Web server.

+Chapter 7, "Parameters for Web Server Plug-Ins" describes the parameters that you use to configure the Apache and Microsoft IIS Web server plug-ins.

-Related Documentation
+1.3 Related Documentation

 This document contains information on using Web server plug-ins.

-For information on using a proxy plug-sin, see the following document:
+For information on using a proxy plug-in, see Using Clusters for Oracle WebLogic Server.